minnojs/minno-quest/src/0.1/manager/messages.md

 ### Links out
 PI tasks have a system to prevent accidental browsing away from your tasks.
 It will ask the user if she is sure that she wants to navigate away.
-When using links within you tasks you want the links to allow imediate navigation away.
+When using links within you tasks you want the links to allow immediate navigation away.
 In order to do that, all you have to do is add a `pi-link` attribute to your link,

 ```jst